About the Internet-Based TOEFL Test

 6. List of possible TOEFL writing section topics

-7. International TOEFL CBT Registration and Test Center Locations List
+7. International TOEFL IBT Registration and Test Center Locations List

 The purpose of the TOEFL test is to evaluate the English proficiency of people who are non-native English speakers.
 In addition, international companies, government agencies, scholarship programs, and recruitment agencies use TOEFL scores to evaluate English proficiency.

 IBT: The TOEFL test on computer combines many of the same question types as the traditional paper-based test with new question types that can be offered only in the computer format.
 This is an easy-to-use testing system for even the most basic computer users.

 Section 1: Listening